 Secondly, the total export vehicle value growth was much lower than the export volume growth, reflecting a significant decline in profit.
 Moreover, in May, even the vehicle export volume saw a year on year decline for the first time since 2008.
 Chinese carmakers share in Russian and Brazilian markets also slumped.

 Thirdly, the global upturn is less robust than we had expected.
 GDP growth in China slowed down.
 The HSBC manufacturing PMI for May dropped to a seven-month low, suggesting that the weakness has persisted into the second and third quarters.
 Oxford Economics reduced its forecast on GDP growth for China in 2013 from 7.9 to 7.5 percent.

 Finally, because of serious air pollution in some regions, the car number limit policy will be likely to be implemented in some tier-2 or tier-3 cities in the future.
 It could potentially harm car sales.

-General Motors sales in China in the initial six months of 2013 outperformed analysts’ forecast of 10 percent growth by growing 10.6 percent from last years previous record for the period to 1,567,392 unit’s.
-China’s light vehicle sales rose 14 percent to 8.7 million vehicles.
+General Motors sales in China in the initial six months of 2013 outperformed analysts’ forecast of 10 percent growth by growing 10.6 percent from last year the previous record for the period to 1,567,392 units.
+China’s light-vehicle sales rose 14 percent to 8.7 million vehicles.

 2-3% is also what Jianhua told Bloomberg to expect in reduction if these restrictions are put into place, a loss, they said, of about 400,000 vehicles.
 The question would be what type of cars would not be sold?
 Are they the luxury cars with a big displacement engine, because of the smog regulations, or the smaller cars that people that need financing purchase?